zNitche/lightberryAPI/README.md

 stubgen lightberry
 ```

+3.
-3. Copy content of `out/lightberry` to `[PYCHARM_DIR]/intellij-micropython/typehints/micropython/lightberry`
+- Copy content of `out/lightberry` to `[PYCHARM_DIR]/intellij-micropython/typehints/micropython/lightberry`

-Or if you prefer more project scoped solution...
+- Or if you prefer more project scoped solution...
 Copy content of `out/lightberry` to `[YOUR_VENV_DIR]/lib/python[VERSION]/site-packages/lightberry`

-### Project Goals

-- build universal tool I can use in my future projects.
-- complete `strawberryAPI` overhaul:
-  - full async routing.
-  - replacement of interrupts based background tasks with async schedulers.
-  - removed built in templates engine
-- implementation of better and more user / git friendly configs handling.
-- files streaming, with serving react compressed apps in mind.
-- implementation of better routing, with `catch_all` routes and after
-requests handling.

 ### Requirements